Lowdham: Amenities

 Lowdham railway station is on the Nottingham to Lincoln Line.
 Two miles from the railway station is HMP Lowdham Grange.

-Village pubs are the Railway, the Magna Charta, the World's End (formally the Plough and still located in Plough Lane), and the Old Ship.
+Village pubs are the Railway, the Magna Charta, the World's End (formerly the Plough and still located in Plough Lane), and the Old Ship.
 All have open lounge/bar layouts and are situated near the centre of the village.

 The retail services include two general stores, a sub-post office, several take-away eating places, a filling station and a bookshop.